 The progress of your recovery and your activity guidelines are very individualized.
 Every patient is different.
-It is important that the progress be gradual.
-If you experience increased pain after/or with walking, reduce the amount of walking time and distance.
+You can expect that it will take a full year before you are fully able to resume previous activity and tolerance.
+It is important that progress be gradual.
+If you experience increased pain after/or with walking, reduce the amount of walking in time and distance.

-- 1. Walking should be done at a comfortable, even pace.
+1. Walking should be done at a comfortable, even pace.
 You should never hurry or rush.

-Be patient with yourself and remember that proper healing takes time! - 2.
-Frequent, short walks will rebuild your strength and endurance more rapidly than trying to walk long distances right away. - 3.
-When you first arrive home, begin with five minute walks around the house every hour as tolerated. - 4.
+- 2. Frequent, short walks will rebuild your strength and endurance more rapidly than trying to walk long distances right away.
+Start walking 2 to 3 times a day. - 3.
+When you first arrive home, begin with 5 minute walks around the house every hour as tolerated. - 4.
+It may take several months before you are able to increase the frequency and length of your walks.
+Be patient with yourself, remember that proper healing takes time! - 5.
 Walk on level surfaces.
-Be cautious walking out of doors due to the slippery or adverse weather conditions (especially during the winter months). - 5.
-Wear good walking shoes. - 6.
-You may use the stairs as long as you are careful of your footing.
-Take one step at a time and always use the handrails.
+Be cautious walking out of doors du to slippery of adverse weather conditions (especially during the winter months). - 6.
+Wear good walking shoues. - 7.
+Stairs are okay as long as you are careful of your footing.
+Always hold onto the handrail. - 8.
+Walk slowly taking one step at a time.
+DO NOT BOUNCE down the stairs.
+If you have a sore hip from the bone graft, you will find it easier to lead up the stairs with the "good" leg and down the stairs with the "bad" leg.
+Always remember to take one step at a time.